robinsones/funneljoin/README.md

                    by_time = "timestamp",
                    type = "first-firstafter",
                    suffix = c("_landed", "_registered"))
-#> # A tibble: 5 x 3
+#> # A tibble: 6 × 3
 #>   user_id timestamp_landed timestamp_registered
 #>     <dbl> <date>           <date>
 #> 1       1 2018-07-01       2018-07-02
 #> 2       4 2018-07-01       2018-07-02
 #> 3       3 2018-07-02       2018-07-02
 #> 4       6 2018-07-07       2018-07-10
 #> 5       5 2018-07-10       2018-07-11
+#> 6       8 2018-08-01       2018-08-02
 ```

 The first two arguments are the tables we’re joining, with the first
 table being the events that happen first.
 We then specify:

 - `by_time`: the time columns in each table.
 This would typically be a
   datetime or a date column.
-These columns are used to filter for time
+These columns are used to filter for time y
-    y being after or the same as time x.
+  being after or the same as time x.
 - `by_user`:the user or identity columns in each table.
 These must be
   identical for a pair of rows to match.
 - `type`: the type of funnel used to distinguish between event pairs,
   such as “first-first”, “last-first”, “any-firstafter”.
-  - `suffix` (optional): just like dplyr’s join functions, this
+- `suffix` (optional): just like dplyr’s join functions, this specifies
-    specifies what should be appended to the names of columns that are
+  what should be appended to the names of columns that are in both
-    in both tables.
+  tables.

 `type` can be any combination of `first`, `last`, `any`, and
 `lastbefore` with `first`, `last`, `any`, and `firstafter`.
 Some common
 ones you may use include:

 - **first-first**: Take the earliest x and y for each user **before**
   joining.
 For example, you want the first time someone entered an
   experiment, followed by the first time someone **ever** registered.
+If
-    If they registered, entered the experiment, and registered again,
+  they registered, entered the experiment, and registered again, you do
-    you do not want to include that person.
+  not want to include that person.
 - **first-firstafter**: Take the first x, then the first y after that.
-    For example, you want when someone first entered an experiment and
+  For example, you want when someone first entered an experiment and the
-    the first course they started afterwards.
-You don’t care if they
+  first course they started afterwards.
+You don’t care if they started
-    started courses before entering the experiment.
+  courses before entering the experiment.
 - **lastbefore-firstafter**: First x that’s followed by a y before the
   next x.
 For example, in last click paid ad attribution, you want the
   last ad someone clicked before the first subscription they did
   afterward.
 - **any-firstafter**: Take all Xs followed by the first Y after it.
+For
-    For example, you want all the times someone visited a homepage and
+  example, you want all the times someone visited a homepage and their
-    their first product page they visited afterwards.
+  first product page they visited afterwards.
 - **any-any**: Take all Xs followed by all Ys.
-For example, you want
+For example, you want all
-    all the times someone visited a homepage and **all** the product
+  the times someone visited a homepage and **all** the product pages
-    pages they saw afterward.
+  they saw afterward.

 If your time and user columns have different names, you can work with
 that too: